 7 FINISH

 7.1 The frame of the tricycle, steering handle bar and mudguards, prior to assembly, shall be thoroughly cleaned by suitable means to remove rust, scale and oily substances.
-These shall be then chemically rust-proofed and stove-enamelled, spray-painted or otherwise finished to give a glossy finish.
+These shall be then chemically rust-proofed and stove-enamelled, spray-painted, powder-coated or otherwise finished to give a glossy finish.
 The colour of the finish shall be as agreed to between the purchaser and the supplier.

-7.2 All the metallic parts other than those mentioned in 7.1 shall have a smooth finish and shall be plated chromium oven nickel in accordance with Service Condition No. 3 of IS 1068 or shall be plated zinc in accordance with Grade 1 of IS 1573.
+7.2 All the metallic parts other than those mentioned in 7.1 shall have a smooth finish and shall be plated chromium over nickel conforming to the relevant Indian Standard or shall be plated zinc conforming to the relevant Indian Standard or shall be powder coated. .

 8 TESTS